Inductees

 Edward "Eddie" William Shore

 From Cupar, Eddie Shore started playing hockey competitively while attending the Manitoba Agricultural School in Winnipeg.
-He went on to play senior hockey for the Melville Millionaires for the 1923-24 playoffs and led the team in scoring.
+He went on to play Senior hockey for the Melville Millionaires for the 1923-24 playoffs and led the team in scoring.
 Eddie then turned professional with the Western Canada Hockey League, first playing for the Regina Capitals and then the Edmonton Eskimos.

 When the league folded in 1926, Eddie was acquired by the Boston Bruins.
 Eddie was the most exciting rushing defenceman of his day.
 In Stanley Cup playoffs, he played a total of 55 games, scored six goals and had 13 assists for 19 points, as well as drew 181 penalty minutes.
 After 13 years with the Bruins, he was traded to the New York Americans.